Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 A: Dal baati churma — the Rajasthani staple.
 Hard wheat balls with dal and sweet crumbled wheat.
 Find it at the clock tower market stalls (100-200 INR).

-For rooftop dining with lake views, Ambrai Restaurant (800-1,500 INR per person) and Upre at the Leela (1,500-3,000 INR) are both excellent.
-The view from Ambrai at sunset — City Palace, Lake Palace, Jagdish Temple, all reflected in the lake — is the most famous view in Udaipur.
+For rooftop dining with lake views, Ambrai Restaurant (800-1,500 INR per person) and Upre at the Leela (1,500-3,000 INR) both deliver.
+The view from Ambrai at sunset — City Palace, Lake Palace, Jagdish Temple, all mirrored in the water — is the most famous view in Udaipur.

-Budget: old city thali meals cost 100-200 INR.
-The clock tower area has the cheapest food.
-Chai is 10-20 INR everywhere.
+On a budget, old city thali meals cost 100-200 INR, the clock tower area serves the cheapest plates, and chai runs 10-20 INR everywhere.

-Udaipur is excellent value at every budget level.
-Other Indian destinations worth exploring include Varanasi for spiritual depth and Kerala for tropical beauty.
-Even the "splurge" options are half the price of equivalent luxury in Western countries.
+Udaipur delivers exceptional value at every level.
+For more of India's range, pair it with Varanasi for spiritual depth or Kerala for tropical calm.
+Even the "splurge" options land at half the price of equivalent luxury in Western countries.

 Shopping & Scams

 A: Miniature paintings are Udaipur's signature craft.
-The tiny, detailed paintings on silk or paper range from 500-50,000 INR depending on size, quality, and artist.
+These tiny, meticulous works on silk or paper range from 500-50,000 INR depending on size, quality, and artist.
 Hathi Pol bazaar is the main shopping street.
-Watch the artists work before you buy — it helps you understand the value.
+Watch the artists work before you buy — it sharpens your eye for real value.

-Also worth buying: silver jewelry, leather goods, Rajasthani textiles, and Mewar-style puppets.
-Bargain at 40-50% of asking price.
+Also worth carrying home: silver jewelry, leather goods, Rajasthani textiles, and Mewar-style puppets.
+Bargain toward 40-50% of the asking price.

 A: The big one: auto-rickshaw commission.
-Drivers will offer free or cheap rides to "better" shops or hotels.
-They earn 30-50% commission on your purchases, which inflates every price.
-Book hotels directly (not through drivers), navigate to shops yourself, and if a price seems absurd at a driver-recommended shop, leave and find the same item elsewhere.
+Drivers dangle free or cheap rides to "better" shops or hotels, then pocket 30-50% commission on your purchases, which inflates every price.
+Book hotels directly (never through a driver), navigate to shops yourself, and if a price seems absurd at a driver-recommended shop, walk out and find the same item elsewhere.

-Also: some gem shops claim to sell precious stones at "factory prices."
-Unless you're a gemologist, you can't verify quality.
-Don't buy expensive gems from unknown shops.
+Watch, too, for gem shops promising precious stones at "factory prices."
+Unless you're a gemologist, quality is impossible to verify — leave expensive gems from unknown shops alone.

 Q: Is bargaining expected?

-A: At markets and shops: yes, always.
-Start at 40-50% of asking price and meet in the middle.
-At restaurants, museums, and for pre-paid transport: never.
-Keep small bills (10, 20, 50, 100 INR) handy — vendors sometimes claim they can't make change to round up.
+A: At markets and shops, always.
+Open at 40-50% of the asking price and meet in the middle.
+At restaurants, museums, and for pre-paid transport, never.
+Keep small bills (10, 20, 50, 100 INR) handy — some vendors claim they can't make change to round the price up.

 Practical